lammps/lammps/doc/src/atom_style.rst

 3'-to-5' polarity of the nucleotide strand, which is set through the bond topology in the data file.
 The first (second) atom in a bond definition is understood to point towards the 3'-end (5'-end) of the strand.
-Note that this style is part of the USER-CGDNA package.
+Note that this style is part of the CG-DNA package.

 The *dpd* style is for dissipative particle dynamics (DPD) particles.
-Note that it is part of the USER-DPD package, and is not for use with the :doc:`pair_style dpd or dpd/stat <pair_dpd>` commands, which can simply use atom_style atomic.
+Note that it is part of the DPD-REACT package, and is not for use with the :doc:`pair_style dpd or dpd/stat <pair_dpd>` commands, which can simply use atom_style atomic.
 Atom_style dpd extends DPD particle properties with internal temperature (dpdTheta), internal conductive